jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/command-line.md

 directory HAProxy Ingress should create and maintain all the configuration files.
 Useful for local deployment.
 Start HAProxy Ingress in the root directory of the repository when using `--local-filesystem-prefix`, or simply use via `make run`.

 ---

+## Logging

+Since v0.14

+Logging configuration options.

+* `--log-zap`: Configures [zap](https://pkg.go.dev/go.uber.org/zap) as the controller's logger sink. [klog](https://github.com/kubernetes/klog) output is used if not enabled.
+Most of the logging options need zap enabled.
+* `--log-dev`: Defines if development style logging should be used.
+Defaults to production.
+Needs `--log-zap` enabled.
+* `--log-caller`: Defines if the log output should add a reference of the caller with file name and line number.
+Defaults to not add.
+Needs `--log-zap` enabled.
+* `--log-enable-stacktrace`: Defines if error output should add stracktraces.
+Defaults to not add.
+Needs `--log-zap` enabled.
+* `--log-encoder`: Defines the log encoder.
+Options are: `console` or `json`.
+Defaults to `json` if `--log-dev` is disabled and `console` if `--log-dev` is enabled.
+Needs `--log-zap` enabled.
+* `--log-encode-time`: Configures the encode time used in the logs.
+Options are: `rfc3339nano`, `rfc3339`, `iso8601`, `millis`, `nanos`.
+Defaults to `rfc3339nano` if `--log-dev` is disabled and `iso8601` if `--log-dev` is enabled.
+Needs `--log-zap` enabled.
+* `--v`: Number of the log level verbosity.
+1: info; 2: add low verbosity debug.
+Defaults to 2.

+---